mvolkmann/hono-htmx-turso/README.md

 1. Create a Cloudflare account.

    - Browse [cloudflare.com](https://www.cloudflare.com).
-   - Click the "Sign up" button in the upper-right.
+   - Click the "Sign up" of "Log in" button in the upper-right.

 1. Install the Cloudflare Worker CLI tool.